Sita

 Described as the daughter of Bhūmi (the earth), Sita is brought up as the adopted daughter of King Janaka of Videha.
-Sita, in her youth, chooses Rama, the prince of Ayodhya as her husband in a swayamvara.
-After the swayamvara, she accompanies her husband to his kingdom but later chooses to accompany him along with her brother-in-law Lakshmana, in his exile.
+Sita, in her youth, chooses Rama, the prince of Ayodhya, as her husband in a svayamvara.
+After the svayamvara, she accompanies her husband to his kingdom but later chooses to accompany him along with her brother-in-law Lakshmana in his exile.
 While in exile, the trio settles in the Dandaka forest from where she is abducted by Ravana, the Rakshasa king of Lanka.
-She is imprisoned in the garden of Ashoka Vatika, in Lanka, until she is rescued by Rama, who slays her captor.
-After the war, in some versions of the epic, Rama asks Sita to undergo Agni Pariksha (an ordeal of fire), by which she proves her chastity, before she is accepted by Rama, which for the first time makes his brother Lakshmana angry at him.
+She is imprisoned in the garden of Ashoka Vatika in Lanka until she is rescued by Rama, who slays her captor.

-In some versions of the epic, Maya Sita, an illusion created by Agni, takes Sita's place and is abducted by Ravana and suffers his captivity, while the real Sita hides in the fire.
+After the war, in some versions of the epic, Rama asks Sita to undergo Agni Pariksha (an ordeal of fire), by which she proves her chastity, before she is accepted by Rama.
+Such an episode of trial makes Lakshmana angry at Rama, for the first time.
+In some other versions of the epic, Maya Sita, an illusion created by Agni, takes Sita's place and is abducted by Ravana and suffers his captivity, while the real Sita hides in the fire.
 Some scriptures also mention her previous birth as Vedavati, a woman Ravana tries to molest.

 After proving her purity, Rama and Sita return to Ayodhya, where they are crowned as king and queen.
-One day, a man questions Sita's fidelity and in order to prove her innocence and maintain his own and the kingdom's dignity, Rama sends Sita into the forest near the sage Valmiki's ashram.
-Years later, Sita returns to the womb of her mother, the Earth, for release from a cruel world and as a testimony to her purity, after she reunites her two sons Kusha and Lava with their father Rama.
+One day, a man questions Sita's fidelity and in order to prove her innocence and maintain both his own dignity and that of the kingdom, Rama sends the pregnant Sita into the forest.
+She takes shelter at Sage Valmiki's ashram.
+She gives birth to twin sons there: Kusha and Lava.
+Years later, Sita reunites her two sons with their father Rama and then returns to the womb of her mother, the earth, as a testimony to her ultimate purity.

 Etymology and other names

-The goddess is best known by the name "Sita", derived from the Sanskrit word sīta, furrow.
+The goddess is best known by the name "Sita", derived from the Sanskrit word sīta, ("furrow".)